transdigiware/blockchain/howto/ibp-console.md

 {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} is based on Hyperledger Fabric v1.4.7 and v2.x.
 For more information about Hyperledger Fabric v1.4.7 and v2.x new features, see [What's new in 1.4](https://hyperledger-fabric.readthedocs.io/en/release-1.4/whatsnew.html){: external}.

-If you are interested in learning more about how to use {{site.data.keyword.blockchainfull_notm}} Platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, {{site.data.keyword.cloud_notm}} Private V3.2.1 or any Kubernetes v1.14 - v1.16 container platform on x86_64 hardware, see [Getting started with IBM Blockchain Platform 2.5](/docs/blockchain-sw-213?topic=blockchain-sw-213-get-started-console-ocp).

 If you are an experienced Hyperledger Fabric customer and are interested in learning more about how to use the {{site.data.keyword.blockchainfull_notm}} peer, CA, orderer, and smart contract containers images, see [Using the {{site.data.keyword.blockchainfull_notm}} images ](/docs/blockchain-sw-213?topic=blockchain-sw-213-blockchain-images).